roro-the-star/gfile/README.md

 ```
 gfile init
 ```
-Noz, you just have to update the new file, with informations you want in the header, for example:
+Now, you just have to update the new file, with informations you want in the header, for example:
 ```
 email:example@email.com
 ```